 Get A FREE Quote We'll get back to you within 24 hours.

-Open bridging loans are financially helpful if you need to refurbish or renovate a property before you arrange a mortgage.
-Open bridging loans offer the funding and peace of mind to cover you for any shortfalls or unexpected costs that may occur during this time.
+A typical bridge loan example is when it’s used to refurbish or renovate a property before you arrange a mortgage.
+A bridge loan open or closed, offer the funding and peace of mind to cover you for any shortfalls or unexpected costs that may occur during this time.

 Unlike a closed bridging loan that is only required for short-term and fixed length periods, open bridging loans are not usually expected to be paid back within a solid-set time period.
-The extra flexibility and increased risk that come from a lender’s perspective mean that open bridging loan rates are a little higher than closed bridging loan rates.
+The extra flexibility and increased risk that come from a bridge loan lender’s perspective mean that open bridging loan rates are a little higher than closed bridging loan rates.

 When you apply for an open bridging loan, it is usually the borrower’s decision when it comes to deciding on much to pay back and when.
 Many products offer open-ended and more convenient repayment terms and the costs that typically come with a closed bridging loan are avoided.